OfficeDev/Microsoft-Teams-Samples/samples/tab-multi-hub/ts/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to interact with Calendar, Mail, Profile, and geolocation features from a personal tabs app in Microsoft Teams.
+description: This sample application allows users to seamlessly interact with their Calendar, Mail, Profile, and geolocation from personal tabs within Microsoft Teams.
+With easy setup and integration using TypeScript, it enhances user productivity by centralizing essential tools in one place.
 products:
 - office-teams
 - office